• Skip to primary navigation

 Can I freeze lemon curd?

-Absolutely!
-Let it cool, then freeze in an airtight container for up to 3 months.
+Yes, store it in an airtight container and freeze for up to 3 months.

 Print